freeCodeCamp/guide/src/pages/software-engineering/design-patterns/finite-state-machine/index.md

 ---
 title: Finite State Machine
 ---
-The finite state machine (FSM) is a software design pattern where a given model transitions to other behavioural states through external input.
+The finite state machine (FSM) is a software design pattern where a given model transitions to other behavioral states through external input.

 ## Finite State Machine
 A FSM is defined by it's **states**, it's **initial state** and the **transitions**.

-The power of FSM comes from the ability to clearly define different *behaviours* in different conditions.
-Usually FSM is used with looping behavioural scripts which constantly evaluate the current situation in a loop or with events.
+The power of FSM comes from the ability to clearly define different *behaviors* in different conditions.
+Usually FSM is used with looping behavioral scripts which constantly evaluate the current situation in a loop or with events.

-To help form an image of how this might be applied a coffee machine will be used as an example of a finite state machine.
-We will also cover a state diagram to visualise the FSM and provice coding examples.
+To help form an image of how this might be applied, a coffee machine will be used as an example of a finite state machine.
+We will also cover a state diagram to visualise the FSM and provide coding examples.

 ### State Diagram
 ![Coffee machine finite state machine diagram](https://raw.githubusercontent.com/arunma/blogimages/master/AkkaFSM/CoffeeMachineFSM.png)